-3.7 Workers
+3.3.5 Workers

 55% members of the ST Population in the state are workers.
 The state average for workforce is 38.96%.
 Highest is recorded in Vishakhapatnam at 58%.
-District wise details of number of workers among male and female ST population is presented in Table 3-7.
-Highest level of employment among male ST population is recorded in Vishakhapatnam and East Godavari at 62% while Vishakhapatnam and Vizainagram have highest employment level among female ST population with around 57% and 53% of the females in the district being engaged in some form of employment.
+District wise details of number of workers among male and female ST population is presented in Table 3-10.
+Highest level of employment among male ST population is recorded in Vishakhapatnam and East Godavari at 62% while Vishakhapatnam and Vizianagaram have highest employment level among female ST population with around 57% and 53% of the females in the district are engaged in some form of employment.